 Prerequisites ensure that you will have the necessary academic background for a course.
-Students are required to have basic notions of mathematics at high school level.
+Students are required to have basic notions of mathematics at the high school level.
 Particularly: order relations, equivalence relations; natural, rational, real numbers and their properties.
 Then, absolute value, exponentiation, power; dealing with negative and positive numbers.
-The notion of mathematical function.
+The notion of a mathematical function.
 The orthogonal Cartesian reference system, the linear function: geometric meaning of slope and intercept.

-At the course first day, students must take a self-evaluation test in order to verify whether they meet the prerequisites.
-Students lacking required competencies will be provided with a textbook in order to fill-in their gaps.
+These prerequisites are acquired autonomously by each student or via the attendance of the first-year course in "BASIC SKILLS FOR QUANTITATIVE ANALYSIS".
+On the course first day, students must take a self-evaluation test to verify whether they meet the prerequisites.
+Students lacking required competencies will be provided with a textbook to fill-in their gaps.